India: Passenger train derails in Uttar Pradesh – DW – 07/18/2024

 The broadcaster NDTV reported that at least four carriages had overturned at the accident site in Gonda district.

-India's railway network remains the most popular form of transportation in country, but it is not well funded and deadly accidents have become common in recent years.
+India's railway network remains the most popular form of transportation in country, the infrastructure has lacked funding and deadly accidents remain common.

+Analysts say that, while accidents have reduced over time, the antiquated system still needs a lot of work.

+According to official records, an average of about 20,000 people died each year between 2017 and 2021 in rail accidents due to derailments, crashes and other causes.

 Last year, nearly 300 people were killed when a passenger train collided with a stationary freight train.